 Taking a LinkedIn Learning course is like choosing a diner. 🍣

 We care about the opinions of others and LinkedIn knows that.
-So they’ve highlighted on your homepage what’s trending in your industry and what videos are most popular.
+So they’ve highlighted on your dashboard what’s trending in your industry and what videos are most popular.

 You’ll find the following tabs, among others: